Kano Pillars F.C.

-Kano Pillars Football Club is a Nigerian professional football club based in Kano, North Western part of Nigeria.
-They play in the lower division in Nigerian football, the Nigeria National League.
-Their home stadium is Sani Abacha Stadium.
-Kano Pillars FC was founded in 1990, the year in which the professional association football league started in Nigeria.
+Kano Pillars Football Club is a Nigerian professional football club based in Kano, northwestern Nigeria.
+They play in the Nigeria Professional Football League, the first-tier division in Nigerian football.
+They play their home games at Sani Abacha Stadium.

+Kano Pillars FC was founded in 1990, the year the professional association football league started in Nigeria, and it is also among the oldest clubs in Nigerian history alongside clubs like Bendel Insurance, Shooting Stars, and Enugu Rangers.
 It was an amalgamation of three amateur clubs in Kano State.

+Kano Pillars Football Club is the most popular club in Nigeria.
+The Pillars drew an average home attendance of 8,894 in the 2023–24 edition of the NPFL, the 2nd highest in the league.

 History

-Founded in 1990, By Alhaji Ibrahim Galadima former chairman Nigeria Football Association and former sport commissioner of Kano, from the combination of WRECA FC, Kano Golden Stars and Bank of the North FC, Kano Pillars achieved outstanding success by winning the 2007–08 Nigerian Premier League.
+Founded in 1990, by Alhaji Ibrahim Galadima, former chairman of Nigeria Football Association and former sports commissioner of Kano, from the combination of WRECA FC, Kano Golden Stars and Bank of the North FC, Kano Pillars achieved outstanding success by winning the 2007–08 Nigerian Premier League.
 Kano Pillars produced players like Abiodun Baruwa who has since played for Swiss, Austrian, Welsh and British Clubs and Sani Kaita who later plays for Sparta Rotterdam in the Netherlands.
 Another Prominent player is Ahmed Garba 'Yaro Yaro' who later plays for AB in Denmark and a notable player from Kano Pillars FC is Ahmed Musa who played for Leicester City in the English Premier league after joining from CSKA Moscow.
 It was registered as a limited liability company with the Corporate Affairs Commission, Nigeria, and then registered with the Nigeria Football Association (NFA) as a professional football club.
-The Kano Pillars drew an average home league attendance of 10,000 in the 2016 league season.

 In the 2020/2021 NPFL season, Kano Pillars were fined a whopping sum of ₦7,500,000.00 for failing to follow the orders of the LMC and NFF, which prohibited fans from viewing live games in the stadium.
 Fans disrupted a top table clash between Akwa United and Kano Pillars.
-The game ended 0-0 after it was concluded the following day.
+The game ended 0–0 after it was concluded the following day.

 They were relegated from NPFL on 16 July 2022 following the confirmation of a verdict against them for the deduction of 3 points, despite an appeal which the NFF committee disregarded against their complaint.